peijiehu/automation-rspec/README.md

 # automation-rspec

-Prototype for building test automation framework with RSpec, Capybara, Selenium and SitePrism.
+Prototype for building test automation framework for both headless and browser testing with RSpec, Capybara, Selenium and SitePrism.
-Other than the primary usage being for selenium tests, this framework can be embedded into an ruby web app, and testing against the locally running web app without browser.

 ## Setup
     Clone this project